January 31, 2011

 The least beneficial thing people can do is worry.
 “Worry is a passive, stressful activity,” says Cardiologist William Bilnoski, MD, one of several experts featured in the Franciscan Heart Diet book.
 “However, there is a big difference between worrying and taking positive action to maintain, and improve, your heart health.”

 Franciscan Health System’s St. Joseph Heart & Vascular Center in Tacoma offers the most advanced heart and vascular programs in the South Puget Sound region.
 The center’s experts provide comprehensive care, from diagnosis through rehabilitation.

 Heart disease can often be predicted and prevented.
 The St. Joseph Heart & Vascular Center provides a free, online evaluation that anyone can take to help determine their risk for heart disease.
 Those at risk will receive a free heart-health screening.
-To take the HeartAware evaluation, click.
+Take the HeartAware evaluation.